ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcLog/DllInterface.md

 Of course, debug and release versions as well as processor architecture with regard to 32 and 64 bit applications must not be mixed.

-In order to avoid possible version conflicts of the compiler, Qt, debug/release, Win32/x64 builds used, the ZSQtLib Dlls are named accordingly.

-The dlls compiled with Microsoft Visual Studio 2017 (version 15) in the debug version for 64 bits using Qt 5.5 are given the following names:

-    - ZSSysQt5_msvc2017_x64_d.dll
-    - ZSIpcQt5_msvc2017_x64_d.dll
-    - ZSIpcTraceQt5_msvc2017_x64_d.dll

-If the Qt dlls were created with the lib infix "Swp", the dlls are given the following names.

-    - ZSSysQt5Swp_msvc2017_x64_d.dll
-    - ZSIpcQt5Swp_msvc2017_x64_d.dll
-    - ZSIpcTraceQt5Swp_msvc2017_x64_d.dll

 ### Changes to your CMake files

-If you are using the Dll interface there is no need to link to the ZQtLib libraries but you need to include the header file `ZSIpcTrcDllIf.h` in all files you want to use method tracing.
+If you are using the Dll interface there is no need to link to the ZQtLib libraries but you need to include the header file `ZSIpcLogDllIf.h` in all files you want to use method tracing.

+In addition you need to compile and add the cpp source file ''ZSIpcLogDllIf.cpp' into the application.

 Please again refer to @ref _PAGE_Main_BuildInstructions on how to make the include path to this header file available for your application without linking to the libraries.